The Top 10 Best Abdominal Exercises Part 1

 Anatomy of the Abdominals

-Located on the front and sides of the lower half of the torso, the rectus abdominus, transverse abdominus, and the external and internal obliques make up the abdominal muscle group.
-These muscles attach at the pelvis and originate alongside the rib cage.
+Located on the front and sides of the lower half of the torso, the rectus abdominus, transverse abdominus, and the external and internal obliques comprise the abdominal muscle group.
+These muscles attach to the pelvis and originate alongside the rib cage.

 When talking about the six-pack you are referring to the rectus abdominus, whose strips of connective tissue give the impression of deep cuts between the 6 most-visible heads of the muscle.